s = socket(AF_INET, SOCK_STREAM, 0);

 For all applications, use ndd(1M) to modify the configuration parameter tcp_wscale_always.
-If tcp_wscale_always is set to 1, the window scale option will always be set when connecting to a remote system.
-If tcp_wscale_always is 0, the window scale option will be set only if the user has requested a send or receive window larger than 64K.
-The default value of tcp_wscale_always is 0.
+If tcp_wscale_always is set to 1, the window scale option is always set when connecting to a remote system.
+If tcp_wscale_always is 0, the window scale option is set only if the user has requested a send or receive window larger than 64K.
+The default value of tcp_wscale_always is 1.

-Regardless of the value of tcp_wscale_always, the window scale option will always be included in a connect acknowledgement if the connecting system has used the option.
+Regardless of the value of tcp_wscale_always, the window scale option is always included in a connect acknowledgement if the connecting system has used the option.

 Use ndd to modify the configuration parameter tcp_ecn_permitted.
-If tcp_ecn_permitted is set to 0, TCP will not negotiate with a peer that supports ECN mechanism.
-If tcp_ecn_permitted is set to 1 when initiating a connection, TCP will not tell a peer that it supports ECN mechanism.
-However, it will tell a peer that it supports ECN mechanism when accepting a new incoming connection request if the peer indicates that it supports ECN mechanism in the SYN segment.
-If tcp_ecn_permitted is set to 2, in addition to negotiating with a peer on ECN mechanism when accepting connections, TCP will indicate in the outgoing SYN segment that it supports ECN mechanism when TCP makes active outgoing connections.
+If tcp_ecn_permitted is set to 0, TCP does not negotiate with a peer that supports ECN mechanism.
+If tcp_ecn_permitted is set to 1 when initiating a connection, TCP does not tell a peer that it supports ECN mechanism.
+However, it tells a peer that it supports ECN mechanism when accepting a new incoming connection request if the peer indicates that it supports ECN mechanism in the SYN segment.
+If tcp_ecn_permitted is set to 2, in addition to negotiating with a peer on ECN mechanism when accepting connections, TCP indicates in the outgoing SYN segment that it supports ECN mechanism when TCP makes active outgoing connections.
 The default for tcp_ecn_permitted is 1.

 Use ndd to modify the configuration parameter tcp_tstamp_always.
-If tcp_tstamp_always is 1, the time stamp option will always be set when connecting to a remote machine.
-If tcp_tstamp_always is 0, the timestamp option will not be set when connecting to a remote system.
+If tcp_tstamp_always is 1, the time stamp option is always be set when connecting to a remote machine.
+If tcp_tstamp_always is 0, the timestamp option is not be set when connecting to a remote system.
 The default for tcp_tstamp_always is 0.

-Regardless of the value of tcp_tstamp_always, the time stamp option will always be included in a connect acknowledgement (and all succeeding packets) if the connecting system has used the time stamp option.
+Regardless of the value of tcp_tstamp_always, the time stamp option is always included in a connect acknowledgement (and all succeeding packets) if the connecting system has used the time stamp option.

 Use ndd to modify the configuration parameter tcp_tstamp_if_wscale.
-Setting tcp_tstamp_if_wscale to 1 will cause the time stamp option to be set when connecting to a remote system, if the window scale option has been set.
-If tcp_tstamp_if_wscale is 0, the time stamp option will not be set when connecting to a remote system.
+Setting tcp_tstamp_if_wscale to 1 causes the time stamp option to be set when connecting to a remote system, if the window scale option has been set.
+If tcp_tstamp_if_wscale is 0, the time stamp option is not set when connecting to a remote system.
 The default for tcp_tstamp_if_wscale is 1.

 Protection Against Wrap Around Sequence Numbers (PAWS) is always used when the time stamp option is set.

 SunOS also supports multiple methods of generating initial sequence numbers.
 One of these methods is the improved technique suggested in RFC 1948.
-We HIGHLY recommend that you set sequence number generation parameters to be as close to boot time as possible.
+We HIGHLY recommend that you set sequence number generation parameters as close to boot time as possible.
 This prevents sequence number problems on connections that use the same connection-ID as ones that used a different sequence number generation.
-The /etc/init.d/inetinit script contains commands which configure initial sequence number generation.
-The script reads the value contained in the configuration file /etc/default/inetinit to determine which method to use.
+The svc:/network/initial:default service configures the initial sequence number generation.
+The service reads the value contained in the configuration file /etc/default/inetinit to determine which method to use.

-The /etc/default/inetinit file is an unstable interface, and may change in future releases.
+The /etc/default/inetinit file is an unstable interface, and can change in future releases.

 The trace data consists of the TCP headers and IP source and destination addresses of the last few packets sent in each direction before RST occurred.
 Those packets are logged in a series of strlog(9F) calls.
 This trace facility has a very low overhead, and so is superior to such utilities as snoop(1M) for non-intrusive debugging for connections terminating by means of an RST.